Hull Arena: Ice sports

-Other Events
+Other events

 The Arena hosts boxing events for the Matchroom Boxing promotions stable with Hull boxers Luke Campbell and Tommy Coyle amongst those to compete.
 It was previously used to hold such events in April 1997, March 1998 and June 1998 with boxers including Paul Ingle, Clinton Woods, Howard Eastman and Scott Harrison competing.

-The Arena has also hosted WWF/WWE pro wrestling on multiple occasions, such as the Hart Attack '94 and Full Metal '95 tours.
+The Arena has also hosted WWF/WWE pro wrestling on multiple occasions, such as the Hart Attack '94, Full Metal '95 and Wrestlemania Revenge 2005 tours.

 The 2011 edition of the World Masters darts tournament was played at the arena.

 Among music acts who have appeared at the Arena are Arctic Monkeys, Faithless, Kings of Leon, Oasis, Robbie Williams, Ed Sheeran and The Libertines.